-In order to perform their job successfully, people who work as Drain Technicians must consistently demonstrate qualities such as dependability, integrity, and attention to detail.
+In order to perform their job successfully, people who work as Drain Technicians must consistently demonstrate qualities such as dependability, attention to detail, and integrity.

 Below, you'll find a list of qualities typically required of Drain Technicians, ranked by importance:

 Working as a Drain Technician may require a high school diploma or GED certificate.